-Register for the Oct.
-20 webinar, “Visibility and Invisibility of Credential Protection”
+Watch webinar “Visibility and Invisibility of Credential Protection” on demand now.

 With identity-based attacks on the rise, today’s businesses require the ability to detect when attackers exploit, misuse, or steal enterprise identities.
 This need is particularly true as organizations race to adopt the public cloud, and both human and non-human identities continue to increase exponentially.
 Given the penchant for attackers to use credentials and leverage Active Directory (AD), it is now critical to detect identity-based activity.

 Identity Detection and Response (IDR) is a new security category adjacent to Endpoint Detection and Response (EDR), Extended Detection and Response (XDR), Network Detection and Response (NDR), and other detection solutions.
 While some might want to ask whether the industry needs yet another acronym amid cybersecurity’s seemingly endless alphabet soup, IDR fills a significant gap in the identity security landscape.
 IDR differentiates itself from identity protection systems in that it focuses on protecting credentials, privileges, cloud entitlements, and the systems that manage them.
 It represents an important step forward, marking the introduction of a new category of security tools.